-The current proposal to close Selwyn Street, in part and mid-block, to vehicular traffic is in line with Council’s endorsed Precinct Plan.
-This proposal will allow vehicles to enter and exit Selwyn Street from both Glenhuntly Road and Sinclair Streets, however vehicles will not be permitted to pass through due to the mid-block closure.
+Council has endorsed a part closure of Selwyn Street to allow vehicles to enter and exit Selwyn Street from both Glen Huntly Road and Sinclair Streets, however vehicles will not be permitted to pass through due to the mid-block closure.

-At an Ordinary Council meeting held on 30 April 2019, Council will formally consider all submissions received during the stated public notice period.
+At an Ordinary Council meeting held on 30 April 2019, Council considered all submissions received during the stated public notice period.
 Council resolved to proceed with the mid-block closure to Selwyn Street, pending a detailed precinct design before any traffic changes are implemented.